-President Hamid Karzai won his second term as president of the Islamic Republic of Afghanistan on November 2, 2009, following elections marred by allegations of fraud.
-Internal problems following years of war have compromised efforts by the Afghan government to establish policies and procedures to improve governance and stability.
+As Afghanistan prepares for presidential and provincial elections in April 2014, internal problems following years of war and an ongoing, violent insurgency continue to compromise efforts by the Afghan government to improve governance and stability.
 The government faces challenges in trying to develop a more effective police force, a more effective and accessible legal system, and sub-national institutions that work in partnership with traditional and local leaders to meet the needs of the population.
-The United States works closely with the international community to increase security and bolster Afghan government capacity on national and sub-national levels, with the goal of transitioning responsibility for security to the Afghan government by the end of 2014.
+Afghan security forces took over responsibility for security nation-wide in June 2013, but the United States works closely with the international community to support and bolster Afghan government capacity on national and sub-national levels.
 Read the Department of State’s Fact Sheet on Afghanistan for additional information.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to work, live, or travel in Afghanistan, please take the time to tell our Embassy about your trip.
-If you enroll, we can keep you up to date with important safety and security announcements.
+If you enroll in the Smart Traveler Enrollment Program (STEP), we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.

 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: A passport and valid visa are required to enter and exit Afghanistan.
 Afghan entry visas are not available at Kabul International Airport.
-U.S. citizens who arrive without a visa are subject to confiscation of their passport and face heavy fines and difficulties in retrieving their passport and obtaining a visa, as well as possible deportation.
+U.S. citizens who arrive without a visa are subject to confiscation of their passports and face heavy fines and difficulties in retrieving their passports and obtaining a visa, as well as possible deportation.
 U.S citizens who are also Afghan nationals do not require visas for entry into Afghanistan.
-Likewise, for U.S. passport holders born in Afghanistan (place of birth listed as Afghanistan on their passport), a visa is not required for entry.
-The Embassy of Afghanistan issues a letter confirming your nationality for entry into Afghanistan.
-However, you may wish to obtain a visa, as some Afghan-Americans have experienced difficulties at land border crossings because they do not have a visa in their passport.
+Likewise, for U.S. passport holders born in Afghanistan (place of birth listed as Afghanistan on their passports), a visa is not required for entry.
+For these individuals, the Embassy of Afghanistan issues a letter confirming nationality for entry into Afghanistan.
+However, U.S. citizens born in Afghanistan may wish to obtain a visa, as some Afghan-Americans have experienced difficulties at land border crossings because they do not have a visa in their passports.
 U.S. citizens arriving in the country via military air usually have considerable difficulties if they choose to depart Afghanistan on commercial air, because their passports are not stamped to show that they entered the country legally.
-Those arriving on military air should move quickly after arrival to legalizetheir status if there is any chance they will depart the country on anything other than military air.
+Anyone arriving on military air should move quickly after arrival to legalizehis or her status if there is any chance of departing the country on anything other than military air.
 Travelers may be asked to register with a representative of the Ministry of Interior’s Foreigners’ Registration Office upon arrival at Kabul International Airport.
-Upon registration, the traveler will be issued a card that they should surrender upon departure.
+Upon registration, the traveler will be issued a card that he or she should surrender upon departure.
 Immigration authorities in Afghanistan have also implemented a fingerprinting system for all foreign visitors upon entry to the country with the exception of diplomats and ISAF personnel traveling on official orders.
 Visit the Embassy of Afghanistan ’s website for the most current visa information.
 The consular office of the Embassy of Afghanistan is located at 2233 Wisconsin Avenue, NW, Suite 216, Washington, DC 20007, telephone 202-298-9125.